ItsDeidara/CommunityController/README - CommunityController Commands.md

 Look Left / right / up / down
 ```

-### Custom commands
+### Custom Commands

-Thanks to the work of one of our community members(fazzfadf), we now support the use of custom commands in chat, that should allow you to circumvent any/all situations that the main controls make difficult!
+Thanks to the work of one of our community members(fazzfadf), we now support the use of custom commands in chat.
+These should allow you to circumvent any/all situations that the main controls make difficult!

 ```
-Syntaxes :
+Syntaxes:
     custom(button)
     custom(button; duration)
     custom([button; button2; ...])
     custom([button; button2; ...]; duration

-    Please note that in these custom commands you use a semicolon(;) as a separator and not the usual comma(,)
+    Please note that in these custom commands you use a semicolon(;) as a separator and not the usual comma(,).

-Duration :
+Duration:
-decimals between 0 (strictly greater) and 1 when duration is not specified or invalid, it lasts 0.02 second
+Decimals between 0 (strictly greater) and 1.
+When duration is not specified or is invalid, it lasts 0.02 seconds.
+All time durations are measured in seconds.

 Examples:
-  custom(lup; 1.0) #holds up on left stick for 1 second custom([lup; x]) #presses up on left stick and X at the same time custom([lup; x]; 0.5) #holds up on left stick and X for half a second
+  custom(lup; 1.0) #holds up on left stick for 1 second. custom([lup; x]) #presses up on left stick and X at the same time. custom([lup; x]; 0.5) #holds up on left stick and X for half a second.

 Available Buttons:
 A, B, X, Y